elatov/elatov.github.io/_posts/2012-09-04-vcap5-dcd-objective-3-6-determine-datacenter-management-options-for-a-vsphere-5-physical-design.md

 > **Install a Guest Operating System from Media**
 > You can install a guest operating system from a CD-ROM or from an ISO image.
 Installing from an ISO image is typically faster and more convenient than a CD-ROM installation.

-Lastly for Citrix PVS check out &#8220;<a href="http://support.citrix.com/servlet/KbServlet/download/26450-102-665163/Design%20Considerations%20for%20vPVS%20v2.1.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://support.citrix.com/servlet/KbServlet/download/26450-102-665163/Design%20Considerations%20for%20vPVS%20v2.1.pdf']);">Design Considerations for Virtualizing Citrix Provisioning Services</a>&#8220;.
+Lastly for Citrix PVS check out "<a href="http://support.citrix.com/servlet/KbServlet/download/26450-102-665163/Design%20Considerations%20for%20vPVS%20v2.1.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://support.citrix.com/servlet/KbServlet/download/26450-102-665163/Design%20Considerations%20for%20vPVS%20v2.1.pdf']);">Design Considerations for Virtualizing Citrix Provisioning Services</a>".
 It basically allows you to provision VMs quickly and store windows Profiles on the provisioning server.
-This way you don&#8217;t have to depend on local media.
+This way you don't have to depend on local media.

-Each option has it&#8217;s ups and downs.
+Each option has it's ups and downs.
 If you decide to PXE boot, with Citrix PVS or any other third party software, then make sure you have a dedicated person to manage that.
 And again this will be your single point of failure.
-If the PXE boot server is down then VMs won&#8217;t boot.
+If the PXE boot server is down then VMs won't boot.
 Or if your PVS server is lost, then all of the Windows profiles are lost as well.
 But this does allow for fast provisioning, so if a new windows patch comes out, then update the base image and push it to you clients.
 Next time the VM is is rebooted, the system components are updates and the users profiles and their settings are preserved.
 Now with regular installation you will have to update each VM manually.

-Templates help out tremendously cause you don&#8217;t want to install each of your VMs from scratch and re-setup your settings.
+Templates help out tremendously cause you don't want to install each of your VMs from scratch and re-setup your settings.
 With templates or OVFs, install the OS that you want, customize it as you desire and then convert it to a template.
 Next time you need a VM with that OS just deploy from template.
 This will definitely save time.
 If you are just setting up a one time VM, then make sure you an ISO repository with the desired OSes, then for those one off VMs, just boot from the ISO and do an installation as necessary.

 ### Based on the logical design identify and implement event, incident and problem management technologies.

-There is a great white paper on this, &#8220;<a href="http://www.vmware.com/files/pdf/services/VMware-Proactive-Incident-Whitepaper.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/services/VMware-Proactive-Incident-Whitepaper.pdf']);">Proactive Incident and Problem Management</a>&#8220;, from that white paper:
+There is a great white paper on this, "<a href="http://www.vmware.com/files/pdf/services/VMware-Proactive-Incident-Whitepaper.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/services/VMware-Proactive-Incident-Whitepaper.pdf']);">Proactive Incident and Problem Management</a>", from that white paper:

 > **Executive Summary**
 > As the IT infrastructure has grown, the approach to managing incidents and problems has evolved, from help desk to tiered support to integrated management.
 However, these approaches have all been reactive, essentially devising better and faster ways to fix broken components.
 The cloud makes a reactive approach untenable for several reasons: